sematext/docs/docs/integration/alerts-telegram-integration.md

 /newbot
 ```

-And in the next line type your bot name, i.e. **SematextNotificationBot**.
+And in the next line type your bot name, e.g., **SematextNotificationBot**.

 Finally, type the bot username, it has to end with the **_bot** suffix, i.e. **SematextNotificationBot_bot**.